bodrovis/lokalise_rails/README.md

 rails lokalise_rails:import
 ```

 Please note that any existing files inside the `locales` directory will be overwritten!
-You may enable safe mode to check if the folder is empty or not.
+You may enable [safe mode](https://github.com/bodrovis/lokalise_rails#import-settings) to check whether the folder is empty or not.

 ## Configuration